splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 * By default, detectors are sorted by last updated, with the most recently updated detector at the top.
 To reverse the sorting order or sort detectors by a different criterion, select the corresponding column header.
 * To filter detectors by assigned teams, select the :guilabel:`Team` menu and select or enter the team name you want to find.
-* To filter detectors by type, select the :guilabel:`Type` menu.
+* To filter detectors by type, select the :guilabel:`Origin` menu.
 You can filter detectors by the following types:

    * Standard detectors are user-created detectors, including all RUM, APM, Synthetics, and custom detectors.
    * AutoDetect detectors are read-only detectors Splunk Observability Cloud automatically creates when you configure supported integrations.
 To learn more, see :ref:`autodetect-intro`.